yeti-switch/doc/en/web-interface/routing/yeti-ui-routing-destinations.rst

     .. _destination_prefix:

     Prefix
         This field is used for lookup *Destination* by destination number (number B).
-Destination will be choosed for call routing only in case of matching this *Prefix* with first symbols of destination number.
-Under buttom of this field information about according :ref:`Network Prefix <network_prefixes>` record (if any) is shown.
+Destination will be chosen for call routing only in case of matching this *Prefix* with first symbols of destination number.
+Under bottom of this field information about according :ref:`Network Prefix <network_prefixes>` record (if any) is shown.
         You can enter two or more *Prefixes* that are separated by comma in this field.
 In this case Yeti will create two or more independent *Destination* records that are had same parameters, except *Prefix*.

         .. note:: Principles of matching *Prefix* field of *Destination* and destination number (number B) could be found :ref:`here <prefix_truth_table>`.